niklasramo/eventti/README.md

 emitter.off('b', idB);
 ```

-### Listener ids and dedupe modes
+## Listener ids and dedupe modes

-The founding feature of Eventti is that every listener is assigned with a unique id.
-The id can be any value except `null` or `undefined`.
+The founding feature of Eventti is that every listener is assigned with an id.
+The id can be any value except `undefined`.
 By default Eventti uses `Symbol()` to create unique ids, but you can provide your own function if you want to use something else _and_ you can also provide the id manually via `.on()` and `.once()` methods.

 Now the question is, what should happen when you try to add a listener with an id that already exists?
 Well, it's up to you and Eventti allows you to choose from four different options what the behaviour should be.

-#### dedupe: "add"
+### dedupe: "add"

-When the dedupe is set to "add" (which it is by default) the existing listener (matching the id) will be first completely removed and then the new listener will be appended to the listener queue.
+When `dedupe` is set to "add" (which it is by default) the existing listener (matching the id) will be first completely removed and then the new listener will be appended to the listener queue.

 ```ts
 import { Emitter, EmitterDedupe } from 'eventti';